Remove One or More Section Breaks in a Microsoft Word Document

 Applies to: Microsoft® Word® 2010, 2013, 2016, 2019 or 365 (Windows)

-You can remove section breaks in Microsoft Word in a few different ways.
+You can remove a single section break or multiple section breaks in Microsoft Word in a few different ways.
 In order to delete section breaks, you’ll need to display paragraph marks or symbols.
 Since section breaks can be tricky to delete, you may have to select and delete them in a different view.
 Be careful when deleting section breaks as each section can have different margins, headers and footers and page orientation so deleting a section break could change all of those settings.

 Recommended article: How to Add or Remove Page Breaks in Microsoft Word